0xbigfooot/CaveGameTracker/README.md

 ![Download Button](https://github.com/0xbigfooot/CaveGameTracker/blob/main/images/GreenCode.png)

 2. Click "Download ZIP"
-3. Decompress the ZIP file.
+3. Decompress the ZIP file by double clicking it.
 Remember the directory that you save it to.
 4. Open chrome://extensions in your Chrome browser (also works in Brave).

 ![ExtensionsHomePage](https://github.com/0xbigfooot/CaveGameTracker/blob/main/images/ExtensionsHome.png)